ldtteam/MinecoloniesWiki/source/workers/quarrier.md

 The Quarrier will only break blocks according to the level of their pickaxe, and will only be able to use a tool according to the level of their miner's hut (check the [worker](../systems/worker) system page).

-The Quarrier has a chance to get lucky in finding ores when digging out cobblestone or stone!
-This is the default setting in the [configuration file](../../source/misc/configfile), but you can change this.

 The Quarrier's Strength level affects their block breaking speed.
 Similarly, their Stamina skill affects their block placing speed, so if they have a higher Stamina skill they'll place supports and other blocks faster.